insooth/insooth.github.io/heterogeneous-swap.md

 It is easy to notice that `std::vector` meets all the requirements of `std::string` if it satisfies `LegacyRandomAccessIterator` (in `ReversibleContainer`).
 From the concept-based point of view, `std::vector<T>` is a subset of `std::string` for some `T`.

 Side note.
-It is worth to note that while both the following concepts must be satisified for `std::vector`, `ContiguousContainer` requires `LegacyRandomAccessIterator` solely, but `ReversibleContainer` is free to choose its weaker form (i.e. `LegacyBidirectionalIterator`).
+It is worth to note that while both the following concepts must be satisified for `std::vector`, the `ContiguousContainer` requires `LegacyRandomAccessIterator` solely, but `ReversibleContainer` is free to choose its weaker form (i.e. `LegacyBidirectionalIterator`).

 ## AllocatorAwareContainer and direct memory access

 Once we establish a structural equivalence for a pair of types, we may try to _swap_ their memory representations.
+The actual handle to a memory region is known and its manged by the object itself by means of an allocator object which we may prepare and inject into that object.

-To do that we need to define a custom allocator, its properties to fulfill ["allocator completeness requirements"](https://en.cppreference.com/w/cpp/named_req/Allocator#Allocator_completeness_requirements) (via optional specialisation of [`std::allocator_traits`](https://en.cppreference.com/w/cpp/memory/allocator_traits)), and actual behaviour during swap operation.
-Since we want to transfer the current state from one abstraction to the another, the designed allocator shall be stateful.
+To do that we need to define a custom allocator, its properties that fulfill ["allocator completeness requirements"](https://en.cppreference.com/w/cpp/named_req/Allocator#Allocator_completeness_requirements) (via optional specialisation of [`std::allocator_traits`](https://en.cppreference.com/w/cpp/memory/allocator_traits)), and the actual behaviour during swap operation.
+Caveat here: the allocator itself does not know the `swap` operation is ongoing, moreover there is no possiblity to update the internals of the swapped objects from inside the allocator object (but we may return a handle to the last allocated memory region as it was stored in the allocator state upon call to `allocate`).

+We want to transfer the current state from one abstraction to the another, thus the designed allocator shall be stateful.

 Notice that by performing a heterogeneous `swap` we, in fact, simulate `move` in contexts where it is actually not supported by design at all (like `vector<char> v = move(str)` where type of `str` is `string`).